Carbamazepine

 What is this medication for?

 Carbamazepine is used to control some types of seizures (commonly known as fits).
-It can also be used as a mood stabilizer to help reduce mood swings in bipolar disorder.
+It can also be used as a mood stabilizer to help reduce mood swings in a condition known as bipolar disorder.
 It is used in other medical conditions such as trigeminal neuralgia, where a patient experiences nerve pain at the face area.

 Follow the instructions on your medication label and take the medication as prescribed by your doctor.
 To reduce stomach upset, you can take this medication after food.